CrystalShrestha/Calculator/README.md

 making a window of (300x700)
-giving the project a title ("Calculator - Crystal") adding an icon with iconbitmap background color
+giving the project a title ("Calculator - Crystal") adding an icon with iconbitmap - icon (https://icon-icons.com/icon/calculator/2972) background color

 Using a string variable